Rishpan/Rishpan/README.md

 # Hi!👋

 My name is Rishab Pangal, and I’m currently an MSCS student at the University of Massachusetts Amherst.
-I've worked on projects and internships involving Python, JavaScript, Go, TypeScript, and AWS development.
+I've worked on projects and internships involving Python, JavaScript, Go, TypeScript, and AWS.

 ## Projects 🚀